 - Travel expenses, including mileage or Coach class airfare, ground transportation, hotel, and meal per diem.

-Please contact Dr. Kay Nottingham Chaplin at [email protected] regarding training fees and services for your area and/or to schedule a workshop.
+Please contact Dr. Kay Nottingham Chaplin at [email protected].org regarding training fees and services for your area and/or to schedule a workshop.

 How Our Children’s Vision Screening Training is Developed

 Prevent Blindness is the only organization to offer a national training and certification program in children’s vision screening and screening program implementation.
 All Prevent Blindness screening programs are based on: medically accepted and scientifically tested screening techniques and technologies; standardized training, testing and reporting; and continual program evaluation.

 To ensure our vision screening program is well designed, Prevent Blindness engages the guidance of its Scientific Advisors who are members of the National Center for Children’s Vision and Eye Health Advisory Committee, The committee and its sub-committees are leading experts in child health and vision care from across the country, including ophthalmologists, optometrists, pediatricians, public health strategists, family representatives, vision and eye health researchers, and others.

 Prevent Blindness would like to thank the Delta Gamma Foundation for funding full and partial scholarships for the children’s vision screening training course in 2020.